Xilinx/Vitis-AI-Tutorials/Tutorials/RESNET18/README.md

 ## 1 Introduction

-In this Deep Learning (DL) tutorial you will take a public domain CNN like [ResNet18](https://github.com/songrise/CNN_Keras/blob/main/src/ResNet-18.py), already trained on the [ImageNet](https://www.image-net.org/) dataset, and run it through the [Vitis AI 3.0](https://github.com/Xilinx/Vitis-AI) stack to run ML inference on FPGA devices; you will use Keras on Tensorflow 2.x
+In this Deep Learning (DL) tutorial you will take a public domain CNN like [ResNet18](https://github.com/songrise/CNN_Keras/blob/main/src/ResNet-18.py), already trained on the [ImageNet](https://www.image-net.org/) dataset, and run it through the [Vitis AI 3.0](https://github.com/Xilinx/Vitis-AI/tree/3.0) stack to run ML inference on FPGA devices; you will use Keras on Tensor Flow 2.

 Assuming you have already trained your CNN and you own its original model, typically a [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file with extension ``.h5``, you will deploy such CNN on the FPGA target boards by following these steps:

-  1. (optional) Run the **Vitis AI Inspector** to check if the original model is compatible with the AMD/Xilinx **Deep Processor Unit (DPU)** architecture available on the target board (if not you have to modify your CNN and retrain it).
+  1. (optional) Run the [Model Inspector](https://xilinx.github.io/Vitis-AI/3.0/html/docs/workflow-model-development.html?highlight=inspector#model-inspector) to check if the original model is compatible with the AMD [Deep Processor Unit (DPU)](https://xilinx.github.io/Vitis-AI/3.0/html/docs/workflow-system-integration.html)  architecture available on the target board (if not, you have to modify your CNN and retrain it).

-  2. Run the **Vitis AI Quantizer** to generate a 8-bit (named **Int8**) fixed point model of the CNN from the original 32-bit floating point model.
-If you apply the so called *Post-Training Quantization* (PTQ), this will be a single step, otherwise you would need to re-train - or more properly said "fine-tune" - the CNN with the *Quantization-Aware-Training* (QAT),
+  2. Run the [Model Quantization](https://xilinx.github.io/Vitis-AI/3.0/html/docs/workflow-model-development.html?highlight=quantizer#model-quantization) process to generate a 8-bit fixed point (shortly "int8") model from the original 32-bit floating point CNN.
+If you apply the so called *Post-Training Quantization* (PTQ), this will be a single step, otherwise you would need to re-train - or more properly said "fine-tune" - the CNN with the *Quantization-Aware-Training* (QAT).

-  3. (optional) Run inference with the quantized Int8 model on the Vitis AI environment (running on the host desktop) to check the prediction accuracy: if the difference is not negligible (for example it is larger than 5%, you have to re-do the quantization by replacing PTQ with QAT).
+  3. (optional) Run inference with the int8 model on the Vitis AI environment (running on the host desktop) to check the prediction accuracy: if the difference is not negligible (for example it is larger than 5%, you can re-do the quantization by replacing PTQ with QAT).

-  4. Run the **Vitis AI Compiler**  on the Int8 model to generate the ``.xmodel`` microcode for the DPU IP soft-core on your target board.
+  4. Run the [Model Compilation](https://xilinx.github.io/Vitis-AI/3.0/html/docs/workflow-model-development.html?highlight=quantizer#model-compilation) process  on the int8 model to generate the ``.xmodel`` microcode for the DPU IP soft-core of your target board.

-  5. Compile the application running on the ARM CPU - tightly coupled with the DPU - of the target board by using either C++ or Python code with the **Vitis AI RunTime** (VART) APIs.
+  5. Compile the application running on the ARM CPU - tightly coupled with the DPU - of the target board, by using either C++ or Python code with the [Vitis AI RunTime (VART)](https://xilinx.github.io/Vitis-AI/3.0/html/docs/workflow-model-deployment.html#vitis-ai-runtime) APIs.

 Based on that you will be able to measure the inference performance both in terms of average prediction accuracy and frames-per-second (fps) throughput on your target board.

 As a first example, in section [CIFAR10 Dataset](#4-cifar10-dataset) you will re-train the ResNet18 CNN with the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset, which contains small RGB images (32x32x3 size) with only 10 classes.

-As a second example, in section [ImageNet Dataset](#5-imagenet-dataset)  you will use the ResNet18 CNN as it is, in order to classify the objects from the ImageNet dataset with its own 1000 classes; you will also compare its prediction accuracy vs. its parent ResNet50 CNN taken from **Vitis AI Modelzoo**.
+As a second example, in section [ImageNet Dataset](#5-imagenet-dataset)  you will use the ResNet18 CNN as it is, in order to classify the objects from the ImageNet dataset with its own 1000 classes; you will also compare its prediction accuracy vs. its parent ResNet50 CNN taken from the [Vitis AI Model Zoo](https://xilinx.github.io/Vitis-AI/3.0/html/docs/workflow-model-zoo.html).

 ## 2 Prerequisites

+Here is what you need to have and do before starting with the real content of this tutorial.

+- Familiarity with DL principles.

 - Accurate reading of this [README.md](README.md) file from the top to the bottom, before running any script.

-- Host PC with Ubuntu >= 18.04.5 (and possibly with GPU support to run the CNN training).
+- Host computer with Ubuntu >= 18.04.5 (and possibly with GPU support to run the CNN training).

-- The entire repository of [Vitis AI 3.0](https://github.com/Xilinx/Vitis-AI) stack from [www.github.com/Xilinx](https://www.github.com/Xilinx) web site.
+- Clone the entire repository of [Vitis AI 3.0](https://github.com/Xilinx/Vitis-AI/tree/3.0) stack from [www.github.com/Xilinx](https://www.github.com/Xilinx) web site.

--  Accurate reading of [Vitis AI User Guide 1414](https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Vitis-AI-Overview) (shortly UG1414).
+-  Accurate reading of [Vitis AI 3.0 User Guide 1414](https://docs.xilinx.com/r/en-US/ug1414-vitis-ai) (shortly UG1414).

-- Accurate reading of [online Vitis AI](https://xilinx.github.io/Vitis-AI) documentation.
-In particular, pay attention to the installation and setup instructions for both host PC and target board, it is recommended you build a GPU-based docker image with TensorFlow 2.x.
+- Accurate reading of [Vitis AI 3.0 Online Documentation](https://xilinx.github.io/Vitis-AI/3.5/html/index.html).
+In particular, pay attention to the installation and setup instructions for both host PC and target board, it is recommended you build a GPU-based docker image with TF2.

 - A Vitis AI target board such as either:
     - [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html), or